cetusfinance/cetusfinance.github.io/_posts/tim/2016-11-19-Part-1-Not-your-grandads-dotnet.md

 # C#, it's what you use for fat clients on windows right?
 Wrong!

-One of the reasons I have stuck with .net and made c# the primary language I focus on has always been, well the c# language.
+One of the reasons I have stuck with .net and made C# the primary language I focus on has always been, well the C# language.
 I just love the syntax and the pushing forward in the language development, yet the sense that someone is watching over it guiding it and stopping it from fragmenting into a million pieces.

-It's a great C style language but much clearer and safer than C or C++ as well as having the second mover advantage on java (getters and setter always come to mind).
+It's a great C style language but much clearer and safer than C or C++ as well as having the second mover advantage on Java (getters and setter always come to mind).
 Over the past few years it has been harder and harder to justify. .Net was finding it's home in corporations, line of business applications and windows GUI's.

-I was seeing a pattern emerge, the ".net" teams were writing thick client apps and the server code was on java or c++ or Go.
-As the OSS community really started to gain traction I found more and more I was diving into java, then Go and even sometimes enjoying myself.
+I was seeing a pattern emerge, the ".Net" teams were writing thick client apps and the server code was on Java or C++ or Go.
+As the OSS community really started to gain traction I found more and more I was diving into Java, then Go and even sometimes enjoying myself.
 The .net ecosystem certainly wasn't dieing but it was moving at the pace of the rest of the world.